Arksine/moonraker/docs/configuration.md

     - `basic`: This strategy should be used if the value should be stored in history directly as it is received.
-Simply put, the last value received before a job completes wiill the the value stored in the job history.
+Simply put, the last value received before a job completes will be the value stored in the job history.
     - `accumulate`:  When a job starts, the tracked value initialized to 0 or the last received measurement.
 New measurements will be added to the